spiritedmedia/erector-set/README.md

 An example local config file should exist already.
 If the file was somehow deleted, ask a developer for their copy and drop it into place.

 More constants can be found on the [wp-config.php codex page](https://codex.wordpress.org/Editing_wp-config.php) or https://gist.github.com/MikeNGarrett/e20d77ca8ba4ae62adf5

-### SSHing into the box

-To SSH directly in to the box you can go to the `spiritedmedia.dev` folder and type `vagrant ssh`.

-If you want an SSH config to your `.ssh/config` file then type `vagrant ssh-config`, copy the contents, paste it into your `.ssh/config` file.

 ### Google Service Account Credentials